saqala/ISlimani.github.io/_posts/2017-11-07-spring-interview-questions.markdown

 That's quite true! because Spring isn't an application server nor an implementation of JEE.
 In fact, JEE and Spring are competing for enterprise java.
 Spring doesn't necessary require JEE to run.
-As an example, Tomcat, which is an implementation of Servlet and JSP and also provide support for different view technologies including and not limited to Thymeleaf, is more than sufficent to run All the whole Spring Ecosystem.
+As an example, Tomcat, which is an implementation of Servlet and JSP and also provide support for different view technologies including and not limited to Thymeleaf, is more than sufficent to run All Spring Ecosystem.

 * Dependency Injection: Spring IOC vs CDN
 * AOP: Spring AOP vs interceptor